Temporal Backtracking Search for Test-time Generative Video Reasoning

 One-shot generation, long horizons

 Correctness must hold at every frame simultaneously.
-On 2D Maze paths of 41+ steps, single-shot BoN-1 reaches only 1.9% — errors compound multiplicatively as horizon grows.
+On 2D Maze paths of 41+ steps, single-shot BoN-1 reaches only 1.9% — errors compound multiplicatively as the horizon grows.

 ✗ Collapses with horizon length